Novel, first-principles approach to deriving Electromagnetic field transformations under oblique Lorentz-Boosts and arbitrary Spatial Rotations: Derivation of EM field transformation under a general oblique Lorentz-boost

 As for the magnetic field, one may simply invoke the dual electromagnetic field tensor $F_{dual}$ which is defined as $F_{dual}^{\mu\nu}=\varepsilon^{\mu\nu\alpha\beta}F_{\alpha\beta}/2$, readily obtained from $F^{\mu\nu}$ with the replacements $\vec{E}\rightarrow\vec{B}$ and $\vec{B}\rightarrow \vec{-E}$ carried out.
 The dual tensor is also antisymmetric and satisfies an analogous connection ${F^{'}}_{dual}=\Lambda F_{dual} \tilde{\Lambda}$.
 This amounts to directly replacing $\vec{E}\rightarrow\vec{B}$ and $\vec{B}\rightarrow \vec{-E}$ in Eq.
 (1) leading to Eq.
 (2)

-Note that the electric and magnetic fields can in general be space- and time-dependent, and not only static ones in suitably contemplated special inertial frames.
-It also would prove instructive to perform the exercise directly, without any reference to the dual field tensor, as follows: note that the ‘spatial’ part of the electromagnetic field tensor is expressed as
+Albeit by a slightly devious route, it is possible to obtain the magnetic field transformation directly from $F^{\mu\nu}$ without invoking its dual tensor.
+This instructive exercise is carried out in detail in the Appendix.
+Further, the electric and magnetic fields can in general be space- and time-dependent, and not only static ones in suitably contemplated special inertial frames.

-with the first term vanishing, since $F^{00}=0$.
-Please note that $\Lambda=\tilde{\Lambda}$ for boosts.
-A direct substitution for the matrix elements yields, on the right side